wp-plugins/wordfence/readme.txt

 1. Optionally change your security level or adjust the advanced options to set individual security scanning and protection options for your site.
 1. Click the "Live Traffic" menu option to watch your site activity in real-time.
 Situational awareness is an important part of website security.

-To install Wordfence Security on WordPress Multi-Site installations (support is currently in Beta):
+To install Wordfence Security on WordPress Multi-Site installations:

 1. Install Wordfence Security via the plugin directory or by uploading the ZIP file.
 1. Network Activate Wordfence Security.
 This step is important because until you network activate it, your sites will see the plugin option on their plugins menu.
 Once activated that option dissapears.